Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

       sh 'mvn package'
     }
   ```
-  The first line of the code has the purpose to the editor to recognize the groovy script.
-A similar function was created in a separated file
+  The first line of the code ensures that the editor recognizes the Groovy script.
+A similar function, buildImage, was created in a separate file.
+Both functions need to be called in the
-  named buildImage.
-Both of them needs to be called in the Jenkins file:
+  Jenkinsfile.

   ```
         stage("build jar") {